 5. Twitter for Windows

-If you’re a casual user who doesn’t want bells and whistles, try Twitter’s official Windows app
+If you don't need the bells and whistles, try Twitter’s official Windows app

-Twitter’s official desktop app for Windows 8 and 10 is streamlined and easy to navigate, but at the expense of some functionality.
+Twitter for Windows is streamlined and easy to navigate, but at the expense of some functionality.

 You can’t see trending topics and hashtags at a glance, as you can in the web app and most clients, and there’s no way to filter search results by person, recent tweets or popularity.
 You can’t schedule tweets either, though the ability to find and embed GIFs is a nice addition that’s a boon if you just use Twitter for fun.